netdata/netdata/docs/guides/troubleshoot/troubleshooting-agent-with-cloud-connection.md

 ### Verify that your IP is whitelisted from Netdata Cloud

 Most of the nodes change IPs dynamically.
-It is possible that your current IP has been restricted from accessing `app.netdata.cloud` due to security concerns.
+It is possible that your current IP has been restricted from accessing `api.netdata.cloud` due to security concerns.

 To verify this: